Looking for something? Search Away?

 For some, THCP’s ability to quickly get a person very high can be seen as a risk, especially if you don’t particularly enjoy being high.
 Other than the risk of getting too high, there are no known risks of using the cannabinoid.

-Unfortunately, the research done by the scientists that discovered THCP is the only research that currently exists.
+Unfortunately, the research done by the scientists who discovered THCP is the only research that currently exists.
 Therefore, it is possible for risks to exist, and we just don’t know about them yet.
 However, one can assume that since the cannabinoid is stronger in positive ways, the negative effects may be stronger too.
 Therefore, side effects like dry mouth and paranoia might be increased.

 If you decide to try THCP for yourself, play it safe by using small amounts at a time and monitoring your physical and mental reactions.